code-423n4/2023-04-rubicon-findings/data/0xWaitress-Q.md

 --- \n

 5.
-Use struct in batchOffer if all arguments have the same lengths:
+Use struct in batchOffer if all arguments have the same lengths and the length checks are not needed:
 ```solidity
 // *** Batch Functionality ***
     /// @notice Batch offer functionality - multuple offers in a single transaction